-Child Seat Type A child who is at least 1 year old, and who fits within the child seat maker's weight and height limits, should be restrained in a forward-facing, upright child seat.
+Child Seat Type

+A child who is at least 1 year old, and who fits within the child seat maker's weight and height limits, should be restrained in a forward-facing, upright child seat.

-Of the different seats available, we recommend those that have a fivepoint harness system as shown.
-We also recommend that a small child use the child seat as long as possible, until the child reaches the weight or height limit for the seat.
+Of the different seats available, we recommend those that have a five-point harness system as shown.

+We also recommend that a small child use the child seat until the child reaches the weight or height limit for the seat.